frb-mpls-cde/survey-of-native-nations-support/01 FAQ Overview.md

 ## What is the survey deadline?

-Completed surveys are due September 26, 2024.
+Completed surveys are due Friday, January 10, 2025.
+If you do not think you can complete the survey by this time, please reach out to your point of contact or to cicd.data@mpls.frb.org.

 ## How do I submit my survey?